Opinion | Trump’s overarching Middle East strategy reaches a disastrous dead end

 So what does President-elect Joe Biden do with this mess?
 First, he will want to remember the mistakes he and Obama made on their watch — above all, wrongly judging an Israeli-Palestinian peace deal to be the key to the region, and making it a priority despite the manifest unwillingness of the current leaders on both sides.
 But then he ought to revive Obama’s equilibrium strategy, which allows the United States to align itself against the aggression and human rights abuses of both Iran and Saudi Arabia, while gradually making the pivot away from the Mideast the past two presidents aimed for.

 The first step: Don’t bomb Iran.
-Last week Iranian Foreign Minister Mohammad Javad Zarif said Tehran would return with “no negotiations and . . . no conditions”to the previous constraints on its nuclear activity if Biden lifted the sanctions Trump imposed.
+Last week, Iranian Foreign Minister Mohammad Javad Zarif said Tehran would return with “no negotiations and . . . no conditions” to the previous constraints on its nuclear activity if Biden lifted the sanctions Trump imposed.
 That’s worth exploring.

 Read more from Jackson Diehl’s archive, follow him on Twitter or subscribe to his updates on Facebook.